ULAS J1342+0928

 ULAS J1342+0928 is the third-most distant known quasar detected and contains the second-most distant and oldest known supermassive black hole, at a reported redshift of z = 7.54.
-The ULAS J1342+0928 quasar is located in the Boötes constellation.
-The related supermassive black hole is reported to be "780 million times the mass of the Sun".
-At its discovery, it was the most distant known quasar.
-In 2021 it was eclipsed by QSO J0313-1806 as the most distant quasar.
+ULAS J1342+0928 is located in the Boötes constellation, and the supermassive black hole is measured to be 780 million times more massive than the Sun.
+At its discovery, it was the most distant known quasar until 2021, when it was superseded by QSO J0313-1806 as the most distant quasar.

 Discovery

 On 6 December 2017, astronomers published that they had found the quasar using data from the Wide-field Infrared Survey Explorer (WISE) combined with ground-based surveys from the United Kingdom Infrared Telescope and the DECam Legacy Survey.
 It was spectroscopically confirmed using data from the Magellan Telescopes at Las Campanas Observatory in Chile, as well as the Large Binocular Telescope in Arizona and the Gemini North telescope in Hawaii.
 The related black hole of the quasar existed when the universe was about 690 million years old (about 5 percent of its currently known age of 13.80 billion years).

 The quasar comes from a time known as "the epoch of reionization", when the universe emerged from its Dark Ages.
 Extensive amounts of dust and gas have been detected to be released from the quasar into the interstellar medium of its host galaxy.